top of page

 Catch Me When I Burn

 By: Lily Moon (TikTok: @lilymoon2324) One Ava Reyes is practicing alone late at night, pushing herself too hard, rehearsing until her feet ache.
 She doesn’t hear the sparks from the old wiring until smoke fills the room.
 She tries to grab her choreography journal — the one thing she can’t lose — but the smoke overtakes her.
 A firefighter bursts in.
 Cal Bennett.
 Except he’s not gentle.
 He’s furious.
-“What the hell were you thinking staying in here?” he snaps as he lifts her.
+“What the hell were you thinking staying in here?” he snaps as he lifts

 The Last Breath of Love